 Two Exterior Walls – A feng shui living room will be located in a room that has at least two exterior walls.
 This ideal living room location is close enough to the outdoors that fresh, positive energy can enter and flow freely, without becoming stagnant or stale.
 Ultimately, this location for the living room will activate feng shui elements in the living room to help create a healthful, restorative social space.

 Avoid the Living Room in the Center of the House – A feng shui living room will not be located in the center of the house.
-Along with the feng shui guidelines for two exterior walls in the living room, this rule is to maintain optimal, healthy flow of qi.
+Along with the feng shui guidelines for two exterior walls in the living room, this rule is to maintain an optimal, healthy flow of qi.
 If the living room is housed in the depth of the house, energy can’t easily reach it; the flow stalls and eventually stops because it has to pass through too many other rooms before reaching the living room.

 Well Lit & Ventilated – The feng shui living room, due to its connection with external walls, will be naturally well-lit.
 In fact, the space will ideally receive plenty of sunlight.
 In addition to the natural light through windows on exterior walls, a feng shui living room will be well ventilated because of the windows’ capacity to open and keep fresh air flowing.
 This freshness is a key component of feng shui – vitality and health.

 One of the easiest ways to clear the air in your home is to simply open the windows.
 However, in feng shui, it’s always recommended to open them for nine minutes, as nine is a number of good fortune in feng shui.
 Airing out your home regularly will remove negative and old energy and allow new and positive energy to enter your home.
 You’ll also want to keep your windows clean at all times with a glass cleaner or vinegar mix.